-Using a servo actuator is something which gives the user a huge advantage when it comes to accuracy and delicacy, both of which are made possible by the controller which is part of every servo, and which compares all the results with the intended results during every motion, so as to be able to correct the motion if there is any discrepancy between the two.
+Using a servo actuator is something which gives the user a huge advantage when it comes to accuracy and delicacy, both of which are made possible by the controller, which is part of every servo, and which compares all the results with the intended results during every motion, so as to be able to correct the motion if there is any discrepancy between the two.
 Any differences will therefore be changed by the controller.
-These types of actuators are used in a number of different areas and different industries, meaning that servo actuators can appear in many different sizes and applications, according to what they are needed for.
+These types of actuators are used in a number of different areas and different industries, meaning that servo actuators can appear in many different sizes and applications according to what they are needed for.

-Linear servo actuators are powerful, precise, and extremely efficient.
+Linear servo actuators are powerful, precise, and highly efficient.
 They can handle anything up nine thousand seven hundred watt voltage, and so can be found in a variety of sizes and shapes for a variety of different uses.
 These servo actuators come with different coil lengths and peak forces, all of which combine with the wattage differences to further enhance the abilities of the actuator itself.
-Using a servo actuator is something which will save you and other a lot of general wear and tear which comes with movement of heavy and not-so-heavy machinery.
+Using a servo actuator will save you and others a lot of general wear and tear, which comes with movement of heavy and not-so-heavy machinery.

-When it comes to Linear Actuators vs Linear Servo Actuators, servo actuators are much more useful when it comes to strictly controlling the specific angular motion which is needed for any given motion at a time.
-Computers, remote controls, tuning knobs…anything which requires movement which is both delicate and extremely precise, has movement which can be controlled by changing the way in which the movement is angled.
-The servo actuator which is inside the piece of equipment receive an electrical signal which can change the angle when needed.
+When it comes to Linear Actuators vs. Linear Servo Actuators, servo actuators are much more useful when it comes to strictly controlling the specific angular motion which is needed for any given motion at a time.
+Computers, remote controls, tuning knobs…anything which requires movement which is both delicate and extremely precise has movement which can be controlled by changing the way in which the movement is angled.
+The servo actuator, which is inside the piece of equipment, receive an electrical signal which can change the angle when needed.